Stow, Massachusetts: Government

 Stow uses the Open Town Meeting form of town government popular in small to mid-sized Massachusetts towns.
 Anyone may attend a town meeting, but only registered voters may vote.
 Before the meeting, a warrant is distributed to households in Stow and posted on the town's website.
 Each article in the warrant is debated and voted on separately.
 Stow does not require a defined minimum of registered voters to hold a town meeting and vote on town business, i.e., zero quorum.
 Important budgetary issues approved at a town meeting must be passed by a subsequent ballot vote.
 Stow's elected officials are a five-member Board of Selectmen.
 Each member is elected to a three-year term.
 Also filled by election are the School Committee, Housing Authority, Randall Library Trustees and a Moderator to preside over the town meetings.
 Positions filled by appointment include the Town Administrator and other positions.

 State and federal government

 On the federal level, Stow is part of Massachusetts's 3rd congressional district, represented by Lori Trahan.
 The state's senior (Class I) member of the United States Senate is Elizabeth Warren.
 The junior (Class II) senator is Ed Markey.

 Schools

 Stow is a member of the Nashoba Regional School District, also serving the towns of Lancaster and Bolton.
 Stow is home to The Center School (Pre-K–5) and Hale Middle School (6–8).

 Stow also contains the "Stow West School", a one-room schoolhouse that was in operation from 1825–1903.

 Pompositticut School (an elementary school, K–3) was converted into a community center in 2017.

+Masters Academy

+Masters Academy International, a private multi-sports academy, will open in Stow in September, 2026, for both boarders and day students.
+The school will be located on an 82-acre campus that previously held Bose Corporation headquarters.
+The academy is founded by Peter Masters, co-owner of the Boston Junior Bruins.
+USA Fencing will also move its official home from Colorado Springs to Stow to make use of the Masters Academy facilities.
+The facility will cost $83.8 million dollars and received a tax credit of $2.85 million from the Massachusetts Economic Assistance Coordinating Council.